 Let’s say you’re disciplined when it comes to cleaning all round your home and every job gets done regularly, including tackling the oven and all its parts.
 Or perhaps you cook most of your meals in the microwave?
 Or maybe you order in a lot?
-If any of the above apply, then it’s likely that your oven racks will be straightforward to clean.
+If any of the above apply, then it’s likely that your oven racks will be less dirty, and more straightforward to clean.
+This is how to clean oven racks that aren't caked-on with dirt.

-Make sure the racks are cool before you start, then soak them in a lukewarm dish soap solution.
+In this case, you can use just straightforward dish soap to clean yours.
+Make sure the racks are cool before you start, then soak them in a lukewarm dish soap solution, using one the best washing-up liquids.
 Use a scouring pad to work off any grease or debris, but make sure it’s a non-abrasive version.
 Rinse, then dry them using a soft cloth.

 Once they’re dry, you can put the racks back.
 If you find they aren’t sliding as easily as they should, just put a little cooking oil on wax paper and rub the side rails so they’ll move smoothly again.